MarioScan/Learning/README.md

 # Learning
+Welcome.
-Study material, exercises and exam practice in different programming languages.
+Here you will find my personal projects, study material and exercises in different programming languages.